Thousands protest Chevron's shale gas plans in Romania

 “Shale ... will only wreak havoc here,” said 63-year-old pensioner Elena Arsenie.

-The U.S. Energy Information Administration (EIA) estimates Romania and neighboring Bulgaria and Hungary could have 538 billion cubic meters of shale gas between them, slightly more than Europe’s annual consumption and enough to cover Romania’s for almost 40 years.
+The U.S. Energy Information Administration (EIA) estimates Romania and neighbouring Bulgaria and Hungary could have 538 billion cubic metres of shale gas between them, slightly more than Europe’s annual consumption and enough to cover Romania’s for almost 40 years.

-In the United States, fracking has revolutionized the energy sector, bringing a drop in domestic power and gas prices.
+In the United States, fracking has revolutionised the energy sector, bringing a drop in domestic power and gas prices.
 Environmental risks and denser population groupings have made Europeans more cautious.

 Over the past weeks, Romanian Prime Minister Victor Ponta has softened his views on shale gas since a parliamentary election in December, which earned his ruling leftist alliance an overwhelming two-thirds majority in parliament.